daormar/debasher/rtdocs/source/fifo.rst

     fifo_writer_document()
     {
-        process_description "Prints a string to a FIFO."
+        document_process "Prints a string to a FIFO."
     }

     fifo_writer_explain_opts()